 Puka Rua, Tuamotus

-Located on the outer fringes of French Polynesia, Puka Rua faces thousands of miles of open ocean.
-Its small island population lives in a spirit of cooperation and friendship, subsisting largely on coconuts and the bounty of the sea.
-As we visit this small community, we will be enthusiastically greeted with genuine friendliness and lively music.
+Located on the outer fringes of French Polynesia, Pukarua faces thousands of miles of open ocean.
+Onshore, its small population lives in a spirit of cooperation and friendship, living largely on coconuts and the bounty of the sea.
+Arriving in the morning, visit the small community where you are enthusiastically greeted with genuine friendliness and lively music.
 You will have the chance to walk through the village or enjoy a swim in the lagoon before enjoying an afternoon at sea.

 Fatu Hiva, Marquesas Islands

-After a morning at sea we arrive in the Marquesas Islands, far removed from the rest of the South Pacific, from language and culture to geology.
-With a landscape of spectacular pinnacles towering over the cobalt Bay of Virgins, Fatu Hiva is one of the most floral and pristine of the islands.
-It is the only one in French Polynesia where they still make tapa, beaten bark cloth.
+After a morning at sea, arrive in the Marquesas Islands far removed from the rest of the South Pacific in everything from language and culture to geology.
+With a landscape of spectacular pinnacles towering over the cobalt Bay of Virgins, Fatu Hiva is one of the most floral and pristine islands.
 Villagers will perform their traditional dances and demonstrate their handicrafts of wood carvings and tapa making.
 Afterwards your expedition team will run a series of nature walks either climbing to the view point, searching for birds with our ornithologist, or a nature walk to the waterfall.
 Meanwhile later in the afternoon a snorkel platform will be set up for those who wish to swim.

 Hiva Oa, Marquesas Islands

 At first light, arrive at volcanic Hiva Oa.
 You will anchor off Atohuna where if you are lucky you may find mantarays before going ashore.
 Your morning will be dedicated to Gauguin, the iconic artist of the South Pacific.
-We will visit his museum and make a pilgrimage to his final resting place, soaking up the landscape that inspired him to leave it all behind and go native.
-This afternoon we visit Puamau and the Oipona me’ae temple, one of the best preserved archaeological sites in French Polynesia and home to the eight foot tall Tiki Takali.
+You will visit his museum and make a pilgrimage to his final resting place, soaking up the landscape that inspired him to leave it all behind and go native.
+This afternoon, travel by ship to Puamau and visit the Oipona me’ae temple, one of the best preserved archaeological sites in French Polynesia and home to the eight foot tall Tiki Takali.
 On your return to the ship you may wish to enjoy a swim from the beach.

 Nuku Hiva / At Sea